-Charoset, an essential dish at all Seders has nuts as a main ingredient.
-Also, there are the traditional hard boiled eggs.
-The Pesach menu typically includes matzoh balls, kugels, and desserts which are full of eggs.
+Charoset, an essential dish at all Seders, has nuts as a main ingredient.
+Also, there are the traditional hard-boiled eggs.
+The Pesach menu typically includes matzoh balls, kugels, and desserts that are full of eggs.

-Many ingredients, even certified Kitniyot-free may contain traces of sesame and even peanuts.
-Even chefs and kashrut Rabbis are surprised to see these “surprises” in products that are kosher for Passover.
+Many ingredients, even certified Kitniyot-free, may contain traces of sesame and even peanuts.
+Even chefs and kashrut Rabbis are surprised to see these “surprises” in kosher products for Passover.
 Additionally, desserts often contain nuts, as eggs and nuts are good substitutes for Chametz ingredients.
 Therefore these two common allergens are predominant in Pesach recipes.
-For a person with anaphylactic allergies to eggs and/or nuts, sitting at a table with these two time-honored foods can be unnerving, and even dangerous.
+A person with anaphylactic allergies to eggs and/or nuts, sitting at a table with these two time-honored foods can be unnerving and even dangerous.

-While Pesach food poses a significant challenge for those with allergies, with some planning and creativity it can be overcome.
+While Pesach food poses a significant challenge for those with allergies, it can be overcome with some planning and creativity.
 There are alternative ingredients that can be used as good egg/nut substitutes.
-For example, instead of ground nuts, ground coconut, tapioca flour, or potato starch can be used.
+For example, ground coconut, tapioca flour, or potato starch can be used instead of groundnuts.
 Applesauce, banana, oil, and honey can sometimes be substituted for eggs.

 Use 1/4 cup of unsweetened applesauce in place of one egg in most baking recipes.
 Some sources say to mix it with 1/2 teaspoon of baking powder.

 Use 1/4 cup of mashed banana (from about half a banana) instead of one egg when baking.
 Note that this may impart a mild banana flavor to whatever you are baking.

 Typically 1/4 cup of vegetable oil can be substituted for one egg when baking.
 If you are short more than one egg, you will want to try another method, as any more vegetable oil may make the recipe too oily or greasy.